ArtifactDB/takane/README.md

   Any integer data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 32-bit signed integer.
 - An integer column can be represented by any integer HDF5 dataset.
   Any integer data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 32-bit signed integer.
-- The factor column has some version-dependent treatment:
+- A factor column has some version-dependent treatment:
   - **For `~data_frame.version >= 2`:** A factor column is represented by a integer HDF5 dataset.
     Any integer data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 32-bit signed integer.
     Each integer is a 0-based index into the array of factor levels, found in the `data_frame.columns.levels` property.
     Each integer should be non-negative and less than the total number of levels, or equal to the missing value placeholder (see below).
   - **For `~data_frame.version = 1`:** A factor column is represented by any string dataset.
     Each entry in the string dataset should either be present in the set of levels or be equal to the missing placeholder value (see below).
+- A number columns has some version-dependent treatment:
+  - **For `~hdf5_data_frame.version >= 3`:** A floating-point column can be represented by any integer or floating-point dataset.
+    IEEE754 special values like Inf and NaN are allowed.
-- Floating-point columns can be represented by any floating-point datatype at the discretion of the data generator.
+    Any integer or floating-point data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 64-bit IEEE754-compliant float.
+    See the [HDF5 policy draft (0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/0.1.0) for more details.
+  - **For `~hdf5_data_frame.version < 3`:** A floating-point column can be represented by any floating-point dataset.
-  IEEE special values like Inf and NaN are allowed.
+    IEEE754 special values like Inf and NaN are allowed.
 - String columns can be represented by any string datatype (fixed or variable, ASCII or UTF-8) at the discretion of the data generator.
   The character encoding specified in the dataset's type should be respected.
   Non-missing strings may be associated with further format constraints based on the `~data_frame.columns.format` property, which may be one of the following: